 - Any product shall be subject to comprehensive product validation by independent validators.
 The validation approach shall target at least CEOS stage 3, i.e. it shall include a large number of stratified random samples over a multi-year time period.
-The validation plan shall ensure that, with a product's release, omission and commission errors are well quantified and described in the products' validation reports. - Validation shall also cover the product's uncertainty information. - Validation shall be performed on the temporal extensions of already validated products prior to their release. - Independent external product validation of the final released products shall be targeted. - Product users require a clear description of errors associated with the burned area products.
-Evaluation activities of the performance of burned area products in specific regions, biomes and periods shall therefore be enhanced and shall encompass product intercomparison, cross-ECV consistency analysis of land surface observations and top-down constraining of fire emissions. - Public access to the validation reference data produced during the project shall be established.
+The validation plan shall ensure that, with a product's release, omission and commission errors are well quantified and described in the products' validation reports. - Validation shall be performed on the temporal extensions of already validated products prior to their release. - Evaluation activities of the performance of burned area products in specific regions, biomes and periods shall complement the conventional product validation and shall encompass product intercomparison and cross-ECV consistency.
+It is essential that the results of these assessments are made available along with the validation results.